Tennessee State Route 104

-State Route 104 (SR 104) is 114.43 mile long east-west state highway in West Tennessee.
+State Route 104 (SR 104) is a 114.43-mile-long east–west state highway in West Tennessee.

 Route description

 Dyer County

 SR 104 begins as a secondary highway in Dyer County on the banks of the Mississippi River.
 It goes east to have an intersection with SR 181 (Great River Road) before crossing over the Obion River to pass through Finley, where it has an intersection with SR 182.
 The highway now enters Dyersburg and passes through industrial areas before having an intersection with US 51/SR 3 (Highway 51 Bypass).
 SR 104 then passes through neighborhoods before entering downtown along Forrest Street to have an intersection with SR 78 (Lake Road), where it becomes McGaughey Street.
 It then becomes concurrent with US 51 Bus./SR 211 (Troy Avenue) for a short distance as it turns south along N Main Avenue before splitting off and going east along E Court Street.
 The highway passes through more neighborhoods before coming to an interchange with US 412/SR 20, where SR 104 leaves Dyersburg and becomes a primary highway.
 SR 104 passes through RoEllen before crossing into Gibson County via a bridge over the North Fork of the Forked Deer River.
 The entire route of SR 104 in Dyer County is a two-lane highway.